How long do you spend in the kitchen each day preparing food AND cleaning up after meals?

 Not really.
 But it can have style!
 StyleS, that is.

-Bethany discusses six different meal planning styles in a post from last September (methinks people are ready to re-start their good habits after summer at this time of year, right??).
+Bethany discusses six different meal planning styles.
 Pick one that works for you, and be sure to see if you like her favorite, thematic menu planning.

 My favorite method of planning is something I call Connected Meal Planning, which means I try to connect parts of meals to each other to streamline things.
 For example, I’ll plan a roast chicken one night, beef stir fry the next (with extra rice), and then chicken, rice and green beans (from Better Than a Box) the third night, using leftover roast chicken and leftover cooked rice.
 It makes meal 3 a super fast prep!